coli-saar/am-parser/graph_dependency_parser/inside_maximization/linguistic_analysis.md

  ## Visualising examples

 We used a script from `am-parser` designed to compare two different analyses, so it will show the AM dep-tree twice.
-We used the "own GUI approach" explained here: https://github.com/coli-saar/am-parser/wiki/Error-analysis:-visualization-of-AM-dependency-trees#2-the-own-gui-approach.
+We used the ["own GUI approach"](https://github.com/coli-saar/am-parser/wiki/Error-analysis:-visualization-of-AM-dependency-trees#2-the-own-gui-approach).

-You can visualise a random sample of AM dep-trees from the specialsed amconll files you generated with the Java scripts.
+You can visualise a random sample of AM dep-trees from the subcorpus amconll files you generated with the Java scripts.
 To make your life easier, you can use the script `analyzers/visualise_unsupervised.sh` which takes as argument the path to the amconll file you want to visualise samples from.
 It will filter out sentences shorter than 5 and longer than 15 words, randomise the order, and display the AM dependency trees.

 ```bash
 bash visualise_unsupervised.sh <path/to/output/amconll_file.amconll>